MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L04_Deploy_and_manage_host_pools_and_hosts_with_PowerShell_ADDS.md

    |User Name|**Student**|
    |Password|**Pa55w.rd1234**|

-1. Within the Remote Desktop session to **az140-dc-vm11**, start **Windows PowerShell ISE** as administrator.
+1. Within the Bastion session to **az140-dc-vm11**, start **Windows PowerShell ISE** as administrator.
-1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console, run the following to identify the distinguished name of the organizational unit named **WVDInfra** that will host the computer objects of the Azure Virtual Desktop pool session hosts:
+1. Within the Bastion session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console, run the following to identify the distinguished name of the organizational unit named **WVDInfra** that will host the computer objects of the Azure Virtual Desktop pool session hosts:

    ```powershell
    (Get-ADOrganizationalUnit -Filter "Name -eq 'WVDInfra'").distinguishedName
    ```

-1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to identify the UPN suffix of the **ADATUM\\Student** account that you will use to join the Azure Virtual Desktop hosts to the AD DS domain (**student@adatum.com**):
+1. Within the Bastion session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to identify the UPN suffix of the **ADATUM\\Student** account that you will use to join the Azure Virtual Desktop hosts to the AD DS domain (**student@adatum.com**):

    ```powershell
    (Get-ADUser -Filter {sAMAccountName -eq 'student'} -Properties userPrincipalName).userPrincipalName
    ```

-1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to install the DesktopVirtualization PowerShell module (when prompted, click **Yes to All**):
+1. Within the Bastion session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to install the DesktopVirtualization PowerShell module (when prompted, click **Yes to All**):

    ```powershell
    Install-Module -Name Az.DesktopVirtualization -Force